 Help with driving is very welcome.

-Period: three weeks - approx mid-November to the mid-December, 2019 (exact dates will be given in late September 2019 according to how the crop looks like).
+Period: we need a three-week availability/commitment - approx mid-November to the mid-December, 2020 (exact dates will be given in late September 2020 according to how the crop looks like).

 The accommodation is in shared bedrooms - one for women and the other for guys - in our family building in the town of Altamura.
 At the end of the harvest (or during raining days) there will be day trips and walking tours of nearby towns and enjoy meals prepared with seasonal Puglian ingredients and organic/farm produce.
 We are located in the 'heel' of the Italian boot and is 15 minutes from the world Unesco site of Matera and 15 minutes from the town of Altamura famous for its bread.
 We are set on 25 hectares of rolling hills in the area of Altamura rich in history and archaeology and Southern Italian culture.
 Some nights will be spent at either, a traditional festival, a music festival, a walk in town, or dinner, wine tasting, olive oil tasting etc......

-A part from the work we will give guided visits the explore the landscape of the region and to discover the history and the art heritage of the territory
+Apart from the work we will give guided visits the explore the landscape of the region and to discover the history and the artistic heritage of the territory

-- Walking tour in the historical district of Altamura and Museum;
+- Walking tour in the historic district of Altamura and Museum;

 - Visit at the Neanderthal skeleton site: "l'Uomo di Altamura";